Interview on Szesc Strun Swiata (Poland, 2021) by Radek Wieczorek

-After many years studying, I think an interpreter should imagine, before to play a new piece, what he/she is feeling inside it.
-Singing is always an important part of the learning process and being able to play every single part of the pieces as a solo line, with intensity, in every weaving, with different fingerings, whit an orchestral version in his/her mind, never forgetting how poetic and sensual instrument the guitar is.
+After many years studying, I think an interpreter should imagine, before playing a new piece, what he/she is feeling inside it.
+Singing is always an important part of learning process and being able to play every single part of the pieces as a solo line, with intensity, in every weaving, with different fingerings, whith an orchestral version in his/her mind, never forgetting how poetic and sensual the guitar is.
 A research around the composer, piece, form, style, period is also absolutely important.

 I like them understanding the responsibility we all guitarists have on stage for the future of the music and guitar.
-I want them far from the mentality the guitarists must do always entertainment.
-People needs to be touched by music.
-They go to concerts to be deeply move, looking for some sensorial experience, like it happens with other instruments.
+I want them to be far from mentality, that guitarists must entertain.
+People need to be touched by music.
+They go to concerts to be deeply moved, looking for some touching experience.
 Doesn’t matter how difficult the language of the music is.
-Important is the dramaturgy and intensity the player is able to create for them.
-For a normal public, it's not difficult to listen a concert with Schostakovic violin concerto or Prokofiev piano sonatas or with Ligeti's works.
-How beauty or heavy the experience can be, depends only about the abilities of the musicians.
+What is important is the dramaturgy and intensity the player is able to create for them.
+For a normal public, it's not difficult to listen to a concert with Schostakovich Violin Concerto or Prokofiev Piano Sonatas or with Ligeti's works.
+How beautifyul or heavy the experience can be, depends only on the abilities of musicians.
 This is one of the cultural aspects I’m missing the most in the actual scene of guitar and from this side, the guitar festivals don't help.

-Last but not least, I'm always suggesting to have, beside the solo repertoire, a set of chamber music projects with other instruments, to me, the only possibility for the guitar to enter again in the real musical scene.
+Last but not least, I'm always suggesting to have, besides the solo repertoire, a set of chamber music projects with other instruments, to me, the only possibility for guitar to enter the real musical scene again.